HyperBDR/docs/src/userguide/dr-usage-guide/dr-operations-manual-tmcae-block.md

 ![hyperbdr-user-guide-to-tm-cae-block-storage-25.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-25.png)

 **Disaster recovery configuration step 4: ** Computing Resource Configuration; Select the flavor and OS type for the disaster recovery host on the target disaster recovery platform.
-Once configured, click on the 'Next' button.
+Once configured, click on the **"Next"** button.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-26.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-26.png)

 **Disaster recovery configuration step 5: **Network Congfiguration; Select the VPC network, Subnet, and whether to specify an IP address at startup, configure a public IP, and security group for the disaster recovery host on the target disaster recovery platform.
-Once configured, click the 'Next' button.
+Once configured, click the **"Next"** button.

 > VPC networks and Subnets need to be created in advance under your TM CAE account.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-27.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-27.png)

 **Disaster recovery configuration step 6: **Associat Policy;  Associate the corresponding disaster recovery policy with the standby host (association can be skipped for now).
 If there is no policy, you can create a new one.
-After completion, click the 'Submit' button.
+After completion, click the **"Submit"** button.

-> Before starting the policy configuration, the hosts that have already been configured will automatically enter the "Start DR" phase.
+> Before starting the policy configuration, the hosts that have already been configured will automatically enter the **"Start DR"** phase.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-28.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-28.png)

 ![hyperbdr-user-guide-to-tm-cae-block-storage-29.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-29.png)

-> After completing the disaster recovery configuration, you can still choose to modify the disaster recovery configuration for the host in the "Action" section.
+> After completing the disaster recovery configuration, you can still choose to modify the disaster recovery configuration for the host in the **"Action"** section.

 ![hyperbdr-user-guide-to-tm-cae-block-storage-30.png](./images/hyperbdr-user-guide-to-tm-cae-block-storage-30.png)